holdenc20/Animator/src/examples/README.md

 model.Rectangle & model.Ellipse: Concrete implementations of model.AbstractShape
 that currently have no difference than name and model.ShapeType.

+model.Position: Representation of a position on a canvas with an x and y value.

+model.Color: Representation of a color with red, green, and blue values.

 model.AnimatorState: This is a state representation of the model that only has the ability to get information about an animation, not